Introduction to Smart Manufacturing 100

 artificial intelligence

 Self-governing.
-Autonomous systems can be configured to make decisions independent of human interaction.
+Autonomously running systems can be programmed to make decisions without human interaction.

 bar charts